GK Barry

-Grace Eleanor Keeling (born 12 August 1999), known professionally as GK Barry, is an English internet personality, social media influencer and presenter.
-Keeling began posting on video-sharing platform TikTok in 2020 whilst completing a film studies degree at Nottingham Trent University, during which she worked on the BBC soap opera Doctors.
-After one year of posting lifestyle videos on the app, she surpassed 1 million followers.
-She began presenting a podcast, Saving Grace, in April 2022, which sees her interviewing various celebrities.
-She has since gone on to tour the Saving Grace podcast around the UK.
-In 2024, Keeling joined the cast of Loose Women as a panellist, making her the youngest regular panellist in the show's 25-year history.
-She went on to appear in the twenty-fourth series of I'm a Celebrity...Get Me Out of Here! later that year.
-In 2025, she made her acting debut, with a cameo as Vanessa in the Netflix original series Missing You.
+Grace Eleanor Keeling (born 12 August 1999), known professionally as GK Barry, is an English media personality, social media influencer and presenter.
+She began posting on video-sharing platform TikTok in 2020 whilst completing a film studies degree at Nottingham Trent University.
+After one year of posting lifestyle videos on the app, Keeling surpassed 1 million followers and later began presenting a podcast, Saving Grace, in which she interviews celebrities.

+In 2024, Keeling began appearing as a panellist on the ITV talk show Loose Women, making her the youngest regular panellist in the show's 25-year history.
+Later that same year, she appeared as a contestant on the twenty-fourth series of the ITV reality show I'm a Celebrity...Get Me Out of Here!.
+In 2025, she made her acting debut with a cameo in the Netflix original series Missing You.
+In 2026, she began hosting Big Brother: The Group Chat and released her debut book It's Giving Life.

 Early life and education

 Grace Eleanor Keeling was born on 12 August 1999 in Cambridge, England.
 When she was two her family moved to the British Virgin Islands, returning to the United Kingdom six years later.

-GK studied film at Nottingham Trent University (NTU), obtaining a master's in digital marketing.
-Whilst at NTU, she worked with the BBC soap opera Doctors, creating videos for ShawMind and Nottinghamshire Police, helped the Nottingham Women's Centre rebrand their business and assisted on the set of the Netflix film Hood.
+Keeling studied film at Nottingham Trent University (NTU), obtaining a master's in digital marketing.
+Whilst at NTU, she worked with the BBC soap opera Doctors, created videos for ShawMind and Nottinghamshire Police, helped the Nottingham Women's Centre rebrand their business and assisted on the set of the Netflix film Hood.